Staplehouse

 Restaurant in Atlanta, Georgia, U.S.

 Staplehouse is a restaurant in Atlanta, Georgia, United States.
-The restaurant received a Michelin star.
+The restaurant received a Michelin star in 2024, though they lost it the next year in 2025 because they stopped offering their dinner tasting menu.

 Description

 Staplehouse serves a prix fixe menu; dishes include a meatball sub and bamboo barigoule.
 The restaurant has a walk-up service counter, and reservations are required.

 Reception

 Staplehouse received one Michelin star, denoting "high-quality cooking".
 A review in The Infatuation noted the restaurant's "cheery" courtyard, praising Staplehouse's family-friendly nature.